kubecost/docs/troubleshoot-install.md

     --set grafana.rbac.pspEnabled=false
 ```

-## Issue: With Kuberntes v1.25 Helm commands fail due to PodSecurityPolicy CRD is missing for `kubecost-grafana` and `kubecost-cost-analyzer-psp` for existing Kubecost installs
+## Issue: With Kubernetes v1.25, Helm commands fail when PodSecurityPolicy CRD is missing for `kubecost-grafana` and `kubecost-cost-analyzer-psp` in existing Kubecost installs

-Since PodSecurityPolicy have been [removed from Kubernetes v1.25](https://kubernetes.io/docs/concepts/security/pod-security-policy/) it's possible to encounter a state where all Kubecost related Helm commands fail after Kuberntes has been upgraded to v1.25.
+Since PodSecurityPolicy have been [removed from Kubernetes v1.25](https://kubernetes.io/docs/concepts/security/pod-security-policy/), it's possible to encounter a state where all Kubecost-related Helm commands fail after Kuberntes has been upgraded to v1.25.

 ```bash
 $ helm upgrade kubecost kubecost/cost-analyzer